Why I Unfollowed @KevOnStage

 HE’S MORE THAN A COMEDIAN, HE’S A BLACK MAN

 Part of Kevin’s charm is his ability to comment on the goings-ons in pop culture with wit and alacrity while also clearly articulating where he personally stands on the matter.
 I also discovered that he actually is capable of using his platform to discuss and defend what he believes.
 For example, when a commenter challenged a post Kevin made calling Black women “God’s gift”, Kevin was expedient in posting a response video to set that commenter straight.
 When a cartoonist drew an image of Serena Williams that many found to be racist and offensive, Kevin put all jokes aside and made a12-minute response video to discuss the annals of racism and discrimination in America.
 When a white man was being arrested and told the police he was being treated “like a Black person”, Kevin yet again responded with a lengthy video, this time to discuss “white privilege”.
 In these videos, Kevin is perhaps the most serious any of his fans might ever see him.
 In these videos he’s passionate about his point, and he was willing to lay down the jokes for at least 10 minutes to discuss matters he felt were important.
 Such displays from him are amazing and disappointing all at once - amazing because funny man Kevin is actually willing to seriously discuss and take a stand on the topics he holds dear, yet disappointing because he’s never stood for the things of God with the same level of conviction.
 For the most part, Kevin’s following has applauded his positions and, ironically, though he’s “just a comedian” it seems no one told him to lay off the social commentary and stick to the jokes.
 No one was screaming, “He’s a comedian, not a civil rights activist!”
 Nope!
-His outspokenness on virtue signaling topics like racism, black girl magic and white privilege seemed very much welcomed (and expected) by his following because, though he’s a “just a comedian” by trade, the reality is he’s still a Black man with two Black sons and a Black wife.
+His outspokenness on virtue-signaling topics like racism, black girl magic and white privilege seemed very much welcomed (and expected) by his following because, though he’s a “just a comedian” by trade, the reality is he’s still a Black man with two Black sons and a Black wife.
 Certainly every “woke” person in his following would eventually look at him sideways if he NEVER spoke up and out for “the culture”.

 Embed from Getty Images